mbilobrk/eOS_postinstall_script/README.md

 ## elementary OS Version Compatibility

-elementary OS script will always support the lastest stable version of elementary OS, which at the moment is **elementary OS 0.3 Freya & 0.4 Loki**.
+elementary OS script will always support the lastest stable version of elementary OS, which at the moment is **elementary OS 0.3 Freya**.

 ## Run